Christmas Tree Promotion, Research, and Information Order: Reactions

 As stated, when the program was initially enacted many in the media characterized the checkoff program as a "Christmas tree tax".
 After The Heritage Foundation criticized the program as a tax, many other media outlets followed.
 The Obama administration and the NCTA both denied that checkoff programs were taxes.
-The Cato Institute reacted by calling the program a tax but blamed the GOP Congress in 1996 for passage of Commodity Promotion, Research and Information Act of 1996, the law that authorized such checkoff programs.
-The Heritage Foundation again reported on what they called "Obama's Christmas tree tax" in June 2013 as Congress amended the Farm Bill to include the Christmas tree checkoff program.

 In the aftermath of the "Christmas tree tax" story, other commodity checkoff programs saw their momentum wane.
-A proposed checkoff program for raspberries, initially expected to be implemented in November 2011, was delayed until the spring of 2012 by the USDA."Perkowski, Mateusz.
-USDA OKs raspberry checkoff", Capital Press, May 10, 2012, accessed November 19, 2014.
+A proposed checkoff program for raspberries, initially expected to be implemented in November 2011, was delayed until the spring of 2012 by the USDA.
 That checkoff program had been approved by 88 percent of "affected" raspberry growers in May 2011.
 Though a formal proposal had not been submitted for a blackberry checkoff program, the North American Raspberry and Blackberry Association stated that plans for pursuing one had put on hold due to the negative climate surrounding checkoffs.

 In 2014, when the rule was finally enacted, the National Christmas Tree Association stated in a press release that they were "pleased".
 They also noted that the program would be funded by growers and was expected to have no impact on the consumer price of Christmas trees.